-1. The SMP condition in Part 3 of this Schedule 2 applies from [to be determined, allowing for a twelve-month implementation period].
+1. The SMP condition in Part 3 of this Schedule 2 applies from 1 October 2019.

 Part 2: Definitions and interpretation

 2. In this Schedule -

 "Call" means a voice call which originates on a public electronic communications network (whether fixed or mobile) and is terminated to a telephone number staring with the prefix '070' within a number range allocated by Ofcom to a Dominant Provider;